lilliputten/eslint-9-template-project/README.md

 ## Installation

-Just run `pnpm install` to install all the dependencies for both workspaces.
+Just run `pnpm install` to install all the dependencies.

 ## Local development